 What is a Boil Water Advisory (BWA)?

->

-> A BWA is a notification that advises residents to boil their tap water used for consumption (drinking, cooking, making ice, etc.).
-Typically, a utility issues a BWA when there is a major repair or a possibility of water contamination.
+A BWA is a notification that advises residents to boil their tap water used for consumption (drinking, cooking, making ice, etc.).
+Typically, a utility issues a BWA when there is a major repair, loss of power, or a possibility of water contamination.
 In some cases, a BWA is issued to comply with the law.
 A Boil Water Notice is in effect until laboratory results show that water is safe from bacterial contamination.
 All water supplied by WUM is chlorinated, which lessens the chance of contamination.
 We issue BWAs out of an abundance of caution, and to comply with regulation.

->

-> How Much Does Boiling Water Accomplish?
+How Much Does Boiling Water Accomplish?

 According to the Environmental Protection Agency (EPA), boiling is considered the most effective and the safest method of water disinfection.
 You may find that boiled water tastes rather flat.
 To get rid of the blandness, aerate it by pouring it back and forth from one container to another and allow it to stand for a few hours, or add a pinch of salt for each quart or liter of water boiled.

 What Should You Do During A Boil Water Advisory?